 Emphasizing and encouraging the development of academic programs with strategic significance is one of several tools used to better align the degree production goals of the State University System with the economic and workforce needs of Florida.
 Periodically, the Board of Governors’ office conducts an environmental scan to identify labor market demand for university graduates.
 A number of economic and workforce-related reports are reviewed during this process, and trends are identified to assist in updating the Board’s official list of academic Programs of Strategic Emphasis (PSE).
 This process identifies occupational areas with high demand for postsecondary graduates and provides an opportunity to identify emerging and evolving business sectors and occupations.
 Prior to the most recent update in October 2019, the Board last approved updates to the PSE list in 2013, and there were substantial changes in the economy and the job market and, most recently, in September 2020 to accommodate the Classification of Instructional Programs (CIP) 2020 taxonomy implementation.

-Periodic update of the programs of strategic emphasis is critical because the categories and associated program lists are used in key Board planning documents, including the annual Accountability Reports, University Work Plans, Academic Program Coordination, and New Academic Program Approval.
-They will also become a helpful component of Performance-based Funding.
+Periodic update of the Programs of Strategic Emphasis is critical because the categories and associated program list are used in key Board planning documents including the annual Accountability Plans, Academic Program Coordination, and New Academic Program Approval.
+PSEs have also become a component of Performance Based Funding.

-This webpage intends to provide historical as well as up-to-date information on degree programs associated with the categories of strategic emphasis that were selected by the Board of Governors to better align the degree production goals of the State University System with the economic and workforce needs of Florida.
+This webpage provides historical as well as up-to-date information on degree programs associated with the categories of strategic emphasis that were approved by the Board of Governors to align the degree production goals of the State University System with the economic and workforce needs of Florida.

 Current Programs of Strategic Emphasis (PSE) (effective 2020-21 academic year):

-- Current PSE methodology document approved by the BOG at its November 2013 meeting
+- Current PSE list, approved by the BOG at its October 2019 meeting